IhabMohamed/MPC-3-Phase-Inverters/README.md

 ```
 Then again, run the Simulink model.
 Do not forget to uncomment and connect the Non-Linear load ;-)

+## Requirement:
+This model was updated to be compatible with `Matlab R2018a` and the most recent versions.

 ## Citations:
 This repository contains the code for the following papers:
 1. @inproceedings{mohamed2013three,<br/>